 On Windows, “System Information” in Start panel and under BIOS Mode, you can find the boot mode.
 If it says Legacy, your system has BIOS.
 If it says UEFI, well it’s UEFI.

-Alternative: If you using Windows 10, you can check whether you are using UEFI or BIOS by opening File Explorer and navigating to C:\Windows\Panther.
+If you are using Windows 10, you can check whether you are using UEFI or BIOS by opening File Explorer and navigating to C:\Windows\Panther.
 Open file setupact.log and search for the below string.

 Detected boot environment